bonfire-networks/website-blog/posts/bonfire-1.0.2.md

 ### New dashboard widgets

 Weather, instance stats, and user summary are now available for your customisable dashboard.
-Bonfire's homepage is moving toward a widget-based layout that goes well beyond the classic microblogging feed — a space you can genuinely shape around what matters to you.
+Bonfire's homepage is moving toward a widget-based layout that goes well beyond the classic microblogging feed, to become a space you can genuinely shape around what matters to you.

 Currently available widgets include: